asarenski/chromedriving/memory-bank/progress.md

   - Better handling of special characters and long paths
 - Added root endpoint with API documentation
 - Updated server configuration for better production readiness
-- Implemented Docker containerization:
+- Enhanced Docker containerization:
-  - Created Dockerfile with all necessary dependencies
-  - Configured non-root user for security
-  - Setup Xvfb for headless browser operation
+  - Updated Dockerfile to use Chromium and ChromeDriver from Debian repositories
-  - Added Docker commands to Makefile
+  - Added platform-specific configurations for ChromeDriver setup
-  - Created .dockerignore for optimized builds
+  - Created a debug script for troubleshooting Chrome/ChromeDriver issues
+  - Improved error handling and permissions management
+  - Fixed ChromeDriver initialization in containerized environment
+  - Added updated headless browser configuration for newer Chrome versions